 If that is correct, then the problem is at your end, not at freecell.net's.
 (It has been many months since freecell.net changed its physical location and firewall.)
 So, it would seem that your employer has either recently changed or reconfigured the firewall there and, in so doing, has blocked this game.
 I guess you can but ask your employer if a hole can be made in the firewall to let freecell.net applications through but I'm not sure that's a career-building move.

-That changes over time but it's on a dedicated Linux Centos server running out of a hosting facility in Texas.
+That changes over time but it's on a currently a VM running Linux.

 You can hit freecell.net with the browser on any modern phone and play the game.
 You need to have network connectivity of course to talk to the server.